The Dispute Resolution Review: Netherlands

 In the Netherlands, the most frequently used forms of alternative dispute resolution are arbitration, mediation and binding advice.

 The most well-known arbitration institution in the Netherlands is the Netherlands Arbitration Institute (NAI).
 The NAI administers both national and international arbitral proceedings in a wide range of fields.
-In addition, there are a number of specialised arbitration institutions, which focus on arbitrations related to specific industries.
-For example, the Board of Arbitration for the Construction Industry is often chosen as the preferred arbitration institution for national construction disputes.
+In addition, there are several specialised arbitration institutions.

-International arbitrations – with a seat of arbitration in the Netherlands – are mostly conducted under the arbitration rules of the ICC, UNCITRAL or the NAI.
-The Permanent Court of Arbitration, with its seat in the Peace Palace in The Hague, administers quite a number of arbitrations each year – both in public international law and commercial arbitrations.
+International arbitrations with a seat of arbitration in the Netherlands are mostly conducted under the arbitration rules of the ICC, UNCITRAL or the NAI.
+The Permanent Court of Arbitration, with its seat in the Peace Palace in The Hague, administers several arbitrations each year both in public international law and commercial arbitrations.

-The general legal climate in the Netherlands is characterised as arbitration-friendly and benefits from the consistent support of the Dutch government.
-Also, the Supreme Court is reluctant to approve or condone intervention in arbitral proceedings and awards.
-Recourse against a final arbitral award is only possible in proceedings to set aside the arbitral award (provided for in Articles 1064–1067 CCP) or to revoke the award (Article 1068 CCP).
-To increase the efficient and timely resolution of the dispute, the proceedings for the setting aside and enforcement of arbitral awards are limited to one fact-finding instance: the Court of Appeal (and subsequently only subject to Supreme Court appeal, which by its nature is limited to errors of law).
+The general legal climate in the Netherlands is characterised as arbitration-friendly, and benefits from the consistent support of the government.
+In addition, the Supreme Court is reluctant to approve or condone intervention in arbitral proceedings and awards.
+Recourse against a final arbitral award is only possible in proceedings to set aside an arbitral award or to revoke an award.
+To increase the efficient and timely resolution of a dispute, the proceedings for the setting aside and enforcement of arbitral awards are limited to one fact-finding instance: the Court of Appeal (and subsequently only subject to Supreme Court appeal, which by its nature is limited to errors of law).

-Parties to an arbitration agreement may obtain interim relief from the arbitral tribunal on the merits, if it has already been constituted.
-It is also possible that parties agree that a separate arbitral tribunal has the power to award interim relief (e.g., by selecting arbitration rules that provide for such a separate tribunal, such as the ICC Arbitration Rules or the NAI Arbitration Rules).
-Interim measures can also be obtained through state court proceedings, if the requested measure cannot be obtained in arbitration, or at least not fast enough.
+Parties to an arbitration agreement may obtain interim relief from the arbitral tribunal on the merits if it has already been constituted, or from a separate arbitral tribunal (e.g., by selecting arbitration rules that provide for such a separate tribunal, such as the ICC Arbitration Rules or the NAI Arbitration Rules).
+Interim measures can also be obtained through state court proceedings if a requested measure cannot be obtained in arbitration, or at least not fast enough.
 Pre-judgment attachments of assets can only be granted by the state court.
-As is the case for summary proceedings before the district court, parties may use stand-alone arbitral summary proceedings as only a means of dispute resolution and are not required to follow up with arbitral proceedings on the merits.

-The request to set aside an arbitral award must be made within three months after the award was sent, or within three months after leave for enforcement has been served on the award debtor (in which case only the debtor can make the request).
+A request to set aside an arbitral award must be made within three months after the award was sent, or within three months after leave for enforcement has been served on the award debtor.
 An arbitral award can only be set aside on a limited number of grounds.
 The Supreme Court has, time and again, ruled that the courts should act with restraint in setting aside arbitral awards.
 It has explicitly held that proceedings to set aside an award may not be used as an appeal in disguise and that the public interest in the effectiveness of arbitration requires that a court only sets aside an arbitral award in clear-cut cases.
-Grounds for setting aside are: (1) there was no valid arbitration agreement; (2) the arbitral tribunal was constituted in violation of the applicable rules; (3) the arbitral tribunal has not complied with its mandate; (4) the award is not signed or does not contain any reason whatsoever; or (5) the award, or the manner in which it was made, violates public policy.
-The court may, at the request of a party or of its own motion, suspend the setting aside proceedings to enable the arbitral tribunal to reverse the ground for setting aside: it is not possible to appeal against such a decision.
+Grounds for setting aside are:

-Mediation – the structured process in which a third party is asked to help parties reach agreement – is well established as one of the standard forms of alternative dispute resolution in the Netherlands.
+Mediation is well established as one of the standard forms of alternative dispute resolution in the Netherlands.
 Dutch law has no statutory provisions requiring parties to mediate or determining how mediations must be conducted.
-The perception is often that mediation is used primarily in family and employer–employee relationships, and less frequently for the resolution of commercial disputes.
-While it is certainly true that mediation is often used in those types of cases, and although business mediation may not be as frequently used as in certain common law jurisdictions, it is nonetheless used regularly in high-stakes disputes between large corporates, both national and international, with often favourable outcomes.
-Because of its confidential nature, there is limited public information available about these mediations.
-A recent example of the successful use of mediation in a major corporate dispute is the Fortis class action settlement, mentioned above (see Section II), in which agreement had been reached through the use of mediation (both in regard to the first settlement, rejected by the Amsterdam Court of Appeal, and in regard to the amended settlement, that was approved by the Amsterdam Court of Appeal).
+Because of its confidential nature, there is limited public information available about mediation in high-stake disputes.
+A recent example of the successful use of mediation in a major corporate dispute is the Fortis class action settlement, in which an agreement was reached through the use of mediation.

 In keeping with its voluntary nature, there are very few mandatory rules that apply to mediations conducted in the Netherlands.
-In business mediation, parties often prefer not to have to negotiate mediation terms on an ad hoc basis and therefore opt for a set of predetermined rules – such as the mediation rules of the ICC, of the Netherlands Arbitration Institute, or of the Netherlands Mediation Institute (NMI).
+In business mediation, parties often prefer not to have to negotiate mediation terms on an ad hoc basis and therefore opt for a set of predetermined rules, such as the mediation rules of the ICC, the Netherlands Arbitration Institute or the Netherlands Mediation Institute.

-Directive 2008/52/EC of 21 May 2008 (on certain aspects of mediation in civil and commercial matters, which applies to cross-border disputes within the EU) is implemented into Dutch law almost verbatim, and is restricted to EU cross-border mediations.
+Directive 2008/52/EC of 21 May 2008 on certain aspects of mediation in civil and commercial matters, which applies to cross-border disputes within the EU, was implemented into Dutch law almost verbatim and is restricted to EU cross-border mediations.
 Parties to an EU cross-border mediation can request the court to make the content of a written agreement resulting from mediation enforceable.
-Also, the mediator and persons involved in the mediation can recuse themselves from having to testify in court about what occurred in the mediation, provided confidentiality of the mediation has explicitly been agreed upon.
 Since there is no Dutch statutory rule compelling mediators and parties involved in a mediation to maintain confidentiality, it is important that parties explicitly agree on confidentiality.
 To promote mediation, Dutch substantive law provides that a mediation interrupts a limitation period.

 iv Other forms of alternative dispute resolution